Free Settler or Felon

 Convicts of the Canada identified in the Hunter Valley region

-The Canada and the Francis and Eliza were the next convict ships to leave Ireland bound for New South Wales after the departure of the Archduke Charles in May 1812.
+The ships Canada and Francis and Eliza were the next convict ships to leave Ireland bound for New South Wales after the departure of the Archduke Charles in May 1812.

 The Convicts